 Ethiopia Hambela Natural Organic

 Aromas of cherry and vanilla - clean and fruity but not overpowering.
-Flavors of cherry cordial, cola and clove.
+Flavors of amaretto, dried fruit, coconut, blackberry and roasted almond.
 Smooth, clean finish and easy cupping.
 A significant and complex fruit penetration without being overwhelming.
 A refined and clean Ethiopia Natural.

 $19.99 per pound

-We are always on the lookout for a great Ethiopia natural processed coffee and thrilled to have another opportunity to roast this Hambela which was one of our most successful coffees of the prior year.
-Last season one of the importers we work with directed us to their selection of Ethiopia Hambela lots.
+We are always on the lookout for a great Ethiopia natural processed coffee and thrilled to have another opportunity to roast this Hambela which was one of our most successful coffees of prior years.
+Two seasons ago one of the importers we work with directed us to their selection of Ethiopia Hambela lots.
 Out of the

 several of lots we cupped, this one stood head and shoulders above the rest.
 We contacted our supplier, who told us the lot we had chosen had also scored the highest in their blind taste test rankings as well.
 We were able to secure a number of bags, despite the demand, and know fans of natural processed Ethiopian coffees will enjoy this as much as we have.
 As new Natural processed coffees began to arrive again this season we cupped many and awaited for new Hambela, always a later arrival.
 It was as good as we remembered and this new crop coffee is now available, albeit for a limited time.